SanskarGosavi2003/Speed-Spark/README.md

 This game is meant to be played only on a desktop browser and not on any mobile device.

+For windows: Use zoom as 100% for best results
+For Linux: Use zoom as 125% for best results

+We have added another folder for slower systems (RAM <4GB).
+This game is in the folder "for slower systems".
+It is without the text animations for a faster run.

 Jointly made by "Sanskar Gosavi : https://github.com/SanskarGosavi2003" & "Mayank Gupta : https://github.com/Mayank-Gupta11"